angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

   If you do this, you will see that the `earlyRead` callback will only execute once and that any manual change to the textarea will be ignored in the next run.

 2. **`write` Phase**:
-  The write phase adds the `extraHeight` value to the captured `currentHeight` and updates the textarea’s height style property.
+  The write phase adds the `extraHeight` value to the captured `currentHeight` and updates the textarea's height style property.
-  This DOM write operation directly adjusts the element’s height in pixels.
+  This DOM write operation directly adjusts the element's height in pixels.
   An `onCleanup` function is provided to handle any required cleanup or resources before the next write operation.
   In this example no cleanup is required, but we wanted to mention the fact that long-running tasks (such as a timeout) should be cleaned up.
 The cleanup will be called before entering the same phase again, or if the effect itself is destroyed.
   The `write` phase then passes the new height, `newHeight`, to the `read` phase.
   Hint: Pass the same value to `read` (e.g. `return 100`) and you will see that the follow-up phase won't be executed.
-  Setting the same number twice won’t be considered a change, so the `write` phase won’t mark the `read` phase as dirty.
+  Setting the same number twice won't be considered a change, so the `write` phase won't mark the `read` phase as dirty.

 3. **`read` Phase**: The final `read` phase logs the `newHeight`.
   We could also read from the DOM in that phase and store the result to a new signal.
 But in this example this work is not necessary, because the `earlyRead` is already doing that job.